-This page contains information about the City of Plymouth's tree replacement program for residents who have ash trees on private property.
+This page contains information about the City of Plymouth's tree replacement program for residents who have ash trees on private property or boulevard ash being removed by the City.

 Step 1: Remove